 II.
-Types of Patient-Reported Outcomes
+Types of PROs

-PROs can be used to assess a wide variety of health-relevant concepts, including health-related quality of life, functional status, symptoms and symptom burden, health behaviors, and the patient's health care experience.
+PROs can be used to assess a wide variety of health-relevant concepts, including healthrelated quality of life, functional status, symptoms and symptom burden, health behaviors, and patient satisfaction.
 These concepts are neither mutually exclusive nor exhaustive.
-Table 2 summarizes the main characteristics of these types of PROs.
+Table 1 summarizes the main characteristics of these types of PROs.